thoughtbot/ios-on-rails/book/iOS/finishing_touches.md

 These features are currently implemented in the sample app, so feel free to reference the code there if you choose to try any of these.

-1) Use autolayout on all the views in the app so the app can be used in landscape.
+1) Use [Auto Layout](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Introduction/Introduction.html) on all the views in the app so the app can be used in landscape.

 2) Add a confirmation view controller that pushes onto the nav stack after you POST to users, with a button that lets you share your event to Facebook and Twitter.